manpenaloza/manpenaloza-website/content/blog/life-hacking-weekly/1/index.md

 ...will be published soon and will include some extended and summarized takeaways out of these potential learnings:

 - PRODUCTIVITY: The 'My-List' approach of planning your day
-- TECH: A future Linux takeaway called *`man`* script
 - PRODUCTIVITY: *"Forced"* Homeoffice vs. the Homeoffice we love and know
 - SPORTS: The painful suffering starting out with Crossfit
 - COOL-STUFF: Reddit as a news platform?
 Works!
-- TECH: Special attention on a fabulous [NextJS tutorial playlist made by Bruno Antunes](https://www.youtube.com/watch?v=7J4iL1HDshQ&list=PLYSZyzpwBEWSQsrukurP09ksi49H9Yj40)
 - TECH: NodeJS SMB-client to handle Linux<->WhateverExternalSource data exchange
-- SOCIAL: Learn to never be like... `Bernhard Tilg`, having been either ultimately drunk or the denial of the truth in person talking about `COVID-19` on Austria's official news broadcast
-- BODY: Boost your daily well-being with a simple checkmark list
 - TECH: Javascript async/await and its relation to Javascript Promises
 - TECH: Ternary Javascript [operators alternatives](https://twitter.com/sulco/status/1240262496629514240/photo/1)
-- FINANCES: Personal accountings, a hate-love relationship
 - NUTRITION: Where's the meat gone?
 - BRAIN: How to identify learning resources that are suitable and tailor-made for you as a person
 - TECH: NextJS pages and routing concept, so good